V4Fire/Client/src/components/base/b-list/README.md

 ] .
 ```

-### Using the component with provided links and custom attributes
+### Using a component with provided links and custom attributes

 ```
 < b-list :items = [ &